Bikashxb/Chef-Copilot/README.md

 # Chef Copilot

-An AI based platform recipe platfrom.
-Add the ingredients and AI recommends recipe on the basis of the ingredients provided, built as a part of Scrimba Leran React.
+An AI-based platform recipe platform.
+Add the ingredients and AI recommends a recipe based on the ingredients provided, built as a part of Scrimba Leran React.

 ## Environment Variables